 “The later your payment is, and the more recent the late payment occurred, the more it will hurt your credit score,” says Christensen.

-In addition, the more accounts that are behind, the more adversely your score is affected.
+In addition, the more accounts you have that are behind, the more adversely your score is affected.

 If your credit score goes down, you will have difficulty getting new credit or a mortgage at favorable terms.
 You may also see your insurance rates go up.
 You may not be able to rent an apartment or house, and you may even be turned down for a job.